TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ```

 ### Callback for entering a room
-This API is used to send the ITMG_MAIN_EVENT_TYPE_ENTER_ROOM message after a user enters a room, which is checked in the OnEvent function.
+ITMG_MAIN_EVENT_TYPE_ENTER_ROOM message is received after a user enters a room, the action of this event should be implemented in the OnEvent function.

 #### Sample code
 ```